Student Financial Aid and Scholarships

 • Correction of errors

-Additionally, change in financial aid awards may also be a result of students’ compliance with Financial Aid Policies.
+Additionally, a change in financial aid awards may also be a result of students' compliance with Financial Aid Policies.

-NOTE: A student may request a review of aid eligibility if the family's financial situation changed since filing the FAFSA.
+NOTE: A student may request a review of aid eligibility if the family's financial situation has changed since filing the FAFSA.
 Students may meet with a financial aid advisor to discuss changes to their financial situation.